Growing a garden is a great adventure.

 FAQ's about various plants and plant growing problems.
 Nice seasonal

-focus highlighting the plants and activities you should be thinking
+focus highlighting the plants and activities you

-about at this time of year.
+be thinking about at this time of year.
 Also features a "seed swap",

 information on useful products, a plant name finder, regional